Burntisland Online

 Burntisland Shipyard

 The Burntisland Shipbuilding Co Ltd was founded in 1918 by Amos and Wilfrid Ayre.
 In its lifetime of just over 50 years, the company built 310 ships.
-Please see below for links to lists of the ships built and other information.
+Please see below for links to lists of the ships built and other documents and photos on this website.

-The main collection of Burntisland Shipyard records is held by the National Archives of Scotland.
-For general and specific research on ships, the Lloyds Register Historical Research Service provides access to rich sources of information.
-Also please see the Bibliography page.
+The main collection of Burntisland Shipyard records is held by the National Records of Scotland.
+We have been told by researchers that the collection includes photos of the ships.
+If you are looking for a photo, this is probably your best starting point.
+Kirkcaldy Central Library has three bound volumes of the Burntisland Shipyard Journal for the period 1920 to 1966 (incomplete).
+For general and specific research on ships, the Lloyd's Register Historical Research Service provides access to rich sources of information.

 Burntisland Shipyard closed in 1969, after a long and chequered history.
 The 1960s were difficult times for Scotland's long established shipyards, but the yard at Burntisland was, on the face of it, doing reasonably well.
 However, problems over one contract were to come to a head in 1968, and were to prove insurmountable.